MicrosoftEdge/WebView2Feedback/specs/Autofill.md

 [uuid(f051013e-4bb3-46b2-b6e4-6ee3fe4f43c2), object, pointer_default(unique)]
 interface ICoreWebView2Settings2_2 : ICoreWebView2Settings2 {
-  /// IsPasswordAutofillEnabled controls whether autofill for passwords is enabled.
+  /// IsPasswordAutofillEnabled controls whether autofill for password
+  /// information is enabled.
+The isPasswordAutofillEnabled property behaves
+  /// independently of the isGeneralAutofillEnabled property.
+When
+  /// isPasswordAutofillEnabled is false, password information is auto-populated,
+  /// suggestions are shown and clicking on one will populate the fields,
+  /// but no new data is saved and no Save/Update Password prompts are displayed.
+  /// When isPasswordAutofillEnabled is true, password information is auto-populated,
+  /// suggestions are shown and clicking on one will populate the fields, new data
+  /// is saved, and a Save/Update Password prompt is displayed.
   /// The default value is `FALSE`.
   [propget] HRESULT IsPasswordAutofillEnabled([out, retval] BOOL* isPasswordAutofillEnabled);
   // Set the IsPasswordAutofillEnabled property.
   [propput] HRESULT IsPasswordAutofillEnabled([in] BOOL isPasswordAutofillEnabled);

-  /// IsGeneralAutofillEnabled controls whether general autofill is enabled.
+  /// IsGeneralAutofillEnabled controls whether autofill for information
+  /// like names, street and email addresses, phone numbers, and aribtrary input
+  /// is enabled.
+This excludes password information.
+When isGeneralAutofillEnabled
+  /// is false, no suggestions appear, and no new information is saved.
+  /// When isGeneralAutofillEnabled is true, information is saved, suggestions appear
+  /// and clicking on one will populate the form fields.
   /// The default value is `TRUE`.
   [propget] HRESULT IsGeneralAutofillEnabled([out, retval] BOOL* isGeneralAutofillEnabled);
   /// Set the IsGeneralAutofillEnabled property.